a-fotherby/Omphalos/README.md

 Any `modifications` sweep is inherited by every stage.
 Each run's stages execute sequentially in a per-run subdirectory so their restart state does not collide.

+Only the final solution time is set per stage, so every stage still asks for the deck's `output control` times.
+MIN3P refuses a run whose final time falls below one of them, so stages have to extend past the deck's last output time rather than subdivide it.

 > **Notes:** MIN3P mode currently supports `run_type local` only (cluster/sbatch
 > is a TODO).
 See `min3p/examples/dissol_sweep/` for a runnable worked example.